afsalthaj/fp-generator/README.md

 # fp-generator
-A simple light weight FP abstraction for data generation managing concurrency, state, batching and effects.
+A simple light weight FP abstraction for data generation and processing with granular control of its behavior, managing state, batching, time delays, concurrency and backpressure.
-Feel free to skip straight into examples in README to get a quick understanding.

-## Why an abstraction for data gen? (optional read)
-Data generation sounds trivial but many times we end up writing more code than the logic of data generation.
-In short, this abstraction allows you to focus only on the logic of a data generation and forget about the mechanical coding that is needed to make things work.
+In short, this abstraction allows you to forget about the mechanical coding that is required for any generation and processing application.

 Find out more information in [here](https://github.com/afsalthaj/fp-generator/blob/master/datagen_why.md)